mvvvv/StereoKit-rust/README.md

 - by offering a framework based on winit/android-activity which takes up the ISTEPPERS of the C# framework.

 This project is at an early stage so try it carefully.
+To start using it [see the documentation](https://docs.rs/crate/stereokit-rust).

-Right now, the only way to get the project is to get the source code from github.
+The following instructions are to get the source code from github if you want to contribute or launch the demos.

 #### Regarding your working OS, here are the target architectures you can build for: